phalcon/documentation/docs/api/phalcon_mvc.md

 ```

 Sets the columns to be queried.
 The columns can be either a `string` or
 an `array` of strings.
+If the argument is a (single, non-embedded) string,
-The string can specify one or more columns,
+its content can specify one or more columns, separated by commas, the same
-separated by commas, the same way that one uses the SQL select statement.
+way that one uses the SQL select statement.
+You can use aliases, aggregate
-You can use aliases, aggregate functions, etc. If you need to reference
+functions, etc. If you need to reference other models you will need to
-other models you will need to reference them with their namespaces.
+reference them with their namespaces.

 When using an array as a parameter, you will need to specify one field
 per array element.
 If a non-numeric key is defined in the array, it will